3-D Danny!

 Ed Scott and Red Koch sort through viewer's entries

-in a contest to name the show's robot.
+to name the show's robot.
 The winning entry: Ruffnik!

 3-D Danny lasted for almost three years.
 Station lore has it that the show was cancelled when Ed Scott returned from a location filming with muddy boots.
 Management refused to replace the boots and Scott resigned.
 No alien had been able to get Danny, but his muddy boots did! (this story was told to BIG 13 by several sources but we cannot provide direct proof that it is true)